Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Introduction

-In this paper, we address the membership problem in moment cones of the form $\Delta(Q, \beta)$.
-We show that for a large class of bipartite quivers $Q$, there exists a \emph{strongly polynomial time algorithm} to decide membership in $\Delta(Q, \beta)$.
-Specifically, let $m,l$, and $n$ be positive integers and let $\Q$ be the bipartite quiver with $m$ source vertices, $l$ sink vertices, and $n$ arrows between any two source and sink vertices.
+In this paper, we focus our attention on bipartite quivers $\Q$ with $m$ source vertices, $l$ sink vertices, and $n$ arrows between any two source and sink vertices.
+We refer to such quivers as $n$-complete bipartite quivers. \begingroup\makeatletter \f@size{9.5}\check@mathfonts